Disentangling Geometric Deformation Spaces in Generative Latent Shape Models: Introduction

 \tikzset{ block/.style = {draw, thick, rectangle, minimum height = 1.9em, minimum width = 1.9em}, fm/.style = {draw, circle, node distance = 1.7cm}, fm2/.style = {draw, circle, node distance = 1.7cm}, input/.style = {coordinate}, output/.style = {coordinate}, fitting node/.style={ inner sep=0pt, fill=none, draw=none, reset transform, fit={(\pgf@pathminx,\pgf@pathminy) (\pgf@pathmaxx,\pgf@pathmaxy)} }, reset transform/.code={\pgftransformreset} }

 In this work, we consider a purely geometric decomposition of object deformations, separating the space into rigid orientation, non-rigid pose, and shape.
 Our method is based on methods from spectral geometry, utilizing the isometry invariance of the Laplace-Beltrami operator spectrum (LBOS).
-The LBOS characterizes the intrinsic geometry of the shape; in contrast, we refer to the space of non-rigid isometric deformations of the shape as its extrinsic geometry, in a manner similar to \citep{corman2017functional}.
+The LBOS characterizes the intrinsic geometry of the shape; in contrast, we refer to the space of non-rigid isometric deformations of the shape as its extrinsic geometry, in a manner similar to \citet{corman2017functional}.
 This decomposition is performed in the latent space of a generative model, using information-theoretic methods for disentangling random variables, resulting in three latent vectors for rigid orientation, pose, and shape.
 We apply our model to several tasks requiring this factorized structure, including pose-aware retrieval and pose-versus-shape interpolation (for which pose transfer is a special case).
 See Fig.\ \ref{fig:desc} for an overview of our approach.

 We focus on minimizing the supervision required for our model, eschewing requirements for identical meshing, correspondence, or labels.
 Thus, our method is orthogonal to advances in neural architectures, as it can be applied to any encoder or decoder model.
-For the same reason, it is also agnostic to the 3D modality (e.g., meshes, voxels, or implicit fields), but we choose to focus on point clouds, as they are a common data type in computer vision.
+For the same reason, it is also agnostic to the 3D modality (e.g., meshes, voxels, or implicit fields).
+We include experiments on meshes and point clouds, to showcase the versatility of our method with respect to shape modality, but we choose to focus on the latter, as they are a common data type in computer vision\footnote{However, we note that, by default, we use spectra derived from meshes, unless otherwise specified (but see \S\ref{sec:srobust}).}.